april-knights/Legislature/Laws/11-102 Governmental Document Empowerment Act.md

 * Repository (Repo): A collection of related files and folders that are stored together in a single place.
 * Version Control System (VCS): A generic term to describe tools that are purpose built for tracking changes to a central repository.
 * Git: The most widely used VCS implementation.
-* Github: One website that can host git repositories.
+* Github: The most popular website for hosting git repositories.

 ## Background
 If passed, this act codifies the creation of separate acts and statutes for the April Knights.
 Statutes are the written rules that govern the order.
 Statutes are enacted, amended, and repealed by acts.
 Acts also contain the broader conversation about the statutes.
 Using the order's VCS, both councils will vote on acts that may each effect changes in any number of statutes.